ronen-g-aniti/A-star-and-minimum-snap/motion-planning-A/Project1/trajectory_generation_math.md

 ### Snap Minimization Approximation

-Although seventh-order polynomials are not the exact solution to the minimum snap problem, they provide a good approximation by minimizing the integral of the snap squared:
+Although seventh-order polynomials are not the exact solution to the minimum snap problem, they approximate the correct solution.
+The reason for this is that continuity up the sixth derivative of motion is enforced at each of the intermediate waypoints.

 $$
 J = \int_{0}^{T} \left( \frac{d^4 \mathbf{p}(t)}{dt^4} \right)^2 dt